School / Prep

 Professional integration

-Graduates of ENSEGID benefit from excellent conditions for professional integration and rich and varied career prospects.
+Graduates of ENSEGID enjoy excellent conditions for entering the workforce and rich and varied career prospects.

 Professional integration in a few figures

-- Over 50% of students have a job 1 month after completing their internship
+- More than 50% of students have a job one month after completing their end-of-studies internship.

-- For the most part, this first job is obtained within the structure where the student is doing his or her internship.
+- For most students, this first job is obtained in the organization where they complete their internship.

-- 90% of students have a job after 6 months
+- 90% of students are employed after 6 months

-- After 18 months in the workforce, 80% of graduates have permanent contracts
+- After 18 months of professional activity, 80% of graduates are on permanent contracts.

-- 10% of students go on to doctorates
+- 10% of students go on to pursue a doctorate

-The fields are varied, from resource exploration and exploitation to environmental management and the associated risks.
+The fields are varied, covering both resource exploration and exploitation, environmental management, and associated risks.

-Most jobs are in engineering design offices, across all business sectors.
+Most jobs are located in engineering design offices across all sectors of activity.

-24% of jobs are in large industrial groups, mainly in the water, energy and minerals sectors, where international work opportunities are often significant.
+24% of jobs are in large industrial groups, mainly in the water, energy, and mineral resources sectors, where there are often significant opportunities for international work.

-ENSEGID supports engineering students throughout their training to help them build their career plans and facilitate their integration into working life.
+ENSEGID supports engineering students throughout their training to help them build their career plans and facilitate their transition into working life.

-- Professional project" module to discover the daily life of engineers
+- "Business project" module for discovering the daily life of engineers

-- Training in CV and cover letter writing
+- Training in writing resumes and cover letters

 - Research seminars and workshops